The best things to do in Stockholm packed for you in a perfect 3 day itinerary:

 Bonus – a self-organized food tour around Stockholm Archipelago

-There are 30,000 little islands located just 20 minutes away from Stockholm – it is a crime not to pay them a visit!
+There are 30,000 little islands located just 20 minutes from Stockholm – it is a crime not to pay them a visit!

-I have been invited to a food tour around Stockholm archipelago and I wanted to share my experience with you.
+I have been invited to a food tour around Stockholm Archipelago and I want to share my experience with you.

 In case you are into food, you can just organize the same tour for yourself!

 The area where I went is called Nynashamn.
-It is 40 minutes drive from Stockholm.
+It is a 40-minutes drive from Stockholm.

 I recommend renting a car (check this link, this site always has the best rates in my experience!).
 You can get to Nynashamn by public transport, but in order to visit different food places, you will definitely need a car.
 Plus, it is super pretty and safe to drive in Sweden!

 Let’s come back to Nynashamn though: